-Welfare Support and Policy Officer - Jo Ockwell
+Student Welfare Lead - Jo Ockwell

 There are many people here at Somerville whose job it is to ensure our students are as healthy and happy as they can be.
 My role is to co-ordinate welfare support for all of our students.
 I've been working here at Somerville for over ten years so have helped students with all sorts of problems.
 While I'm not an expert on every possible welfare concern you might have, I will definitely know someone who is!
-Please email me if you need a confidential chat about anything and we can arrange to talk in my office, House 4.
-And be assured that seeking help is always the start of sorting out an issue, never a sign of weakness.
+Please email me if you need a confidential chat about anything and we can arrange to talk in my office, House 4, or via Teams.
+Be assured that seeking help is always the start of sorting out an issue, never a sign of weakness.
 We all need a bit of support and help along the way sometimes, particularly adjusting to life at Oxford and the pressures it brings!
 It's also worth noting that the majority of our students go through their studies at Oxford without any interaction with the Welfare team, because they don't have any concerns.
 But keep us in mind just in case you do!
-E-mail: welfare.officer@some.ox.ac.uk, Office hours: see sign on House 4
+E-mail: welfare.lead@some.ox.ac.uk, 01865 270525, Mon-Thurs 9am-5pm.